Introduction

 1. Identify your competitors

 This seems like a simple enough step, but all is not as it seems.
 You likely have a good grasp on who your direct competitors are, but do you know who your indirect competitors are?
 Your direct competitors sell or market the same products as your business, and while indirect competitors might not do that, they still compete with your business.
 For example, let’s say your product is an energy drink, then your direct competitors are other organizations that sell energy drinks.
 However, your customer might just as easily choose a carbonated beverage instead of an energy drink, which makes the organization producing that beverage your indirect competitor.
-You can identify direct and indirect competitors through some market research, customer feedback, and monitoring online portals.
-And, of course, you can (and should) use market intelligence to do that.
-Once you’ve identified both your direct and indirect competitors, you can move on to deciding the metrics you wish to measure.
+You can identify direct and indirect competitors through in-depth market intelligence analysis.
+Identifying all players in your competitive ecosystem is the first essential step in the market intelligence process flow.

 2. Choose the metrics you wish to measure